 Hope for Henry Empowers Children with Cancer and Other Serious Illnesses to Actively Participate in Their Own Care.

-Hope for Henry collaborates with doctors, nurses, child life specialists and social workers on events and activities that advance medical care for children.
+Hope for Henry collaborates with doctors, nurses, child life specialists and psychosocial team members on events and activities that advance medical care for children.
 Customized for infancy through adolescence, our programs alleviate the boredom and stress of long hospital stays, encouraging patients and their families to comply with treatments that can be uncomfortable or even painful.
 Our strategies complement and enhance medical treatment

 Three Ways Hope for Henry Helps Kids.